-Happy December.
 I recently went on an unplugged honeymoon vacation.
 I didn’t check my email or Instagram for a whole week.
 It was wonderful.
-I’m still alive.
+I am still alive.

 Below are five things I thought were worth sharing this week:

-No better way to end 2020 than by radically decluttering my digital space to minimize stress, and reclaim my time and attention.
-So, I’m declaring this month Digital Declutter December and will be radically downsizing my digital clutter and digital commitments.
-I'll be sharing my process.
-Stay tuned.
+No better way to end the year 2020 than by radically decluttering my digital space to minimize stress and reclaim my time and attention.
+I am declaring this month Digital Declutter December and will be radically downsizing my digital footprint.

-I recently read Marie Kondo’s book Joy at Work, and the chapter on digital clutter really resonated with me.
-I want a digital life that sparks joy, not overwhelm.
+I read Marie Kondo’s book Joy at Work: Organizing Your Professional Life, and the chapter on digital clutter really resonated with me.
+Cheers to a digital life that sparks joy, not overwhelm.

 Running out of storage, overwhelmed by spam or worried about your privacy?
-This 13-step digital declutter will help you clean up your online act.
+This 13-step digital declutter can help you clean up your digital space.